 It’s also easy to dress up or down.
 You might opt for a solid color, such as navy, red, or black, and add a chain necklace or a pair of elegant earrings to breathe new life into your look.
 A patterned style is also a great choice if you want to shake up your look.
 If you love bright colors, steer clear of anything too loud, as it might grab too much attention when you’re sharing time with the team.
 Shades like blue, purple, and peach are all flattering options.

 There’s also the option of really dressing up, from head to toe.
-Just as there’s no one to stop you from wearing sweats, yoga pants, leggings, or joggers, there’s also no reason you can’t swap all of those for something far more polished, like a sleek midi skirt to pair with a silky blouse.
+Just as there’s no one to stop you from wearing sweats, yoga pants, leggings, or joggers, there’s also no reason you can’t swap all of those for something far more polished, like a sleek pair of skorts with a silky blouse.

 Why might this be an option as opposed to, say, the dressed-down look you prefer for your work-from-home life?
 Consider the nature of the meeting.
 Important conversations demand serious attitudes, and your clothing reflects that to some degree.
 When you’re fully professionally dressed, you may feel a sense of elevated confidence as you delve into the meeting.
 Even something as unexpected as a structured jacket or a blouse you never wear at home could impact your demeanor and motivation during the call.